 Your four Complimentary Platinum Upgrades are worth up to 9,900 points each for a free Business Class upgrade.
 That’s how many Velocity Points it would cost for an upgrade to Business Class on those same fares on the longest routes.

-However, these upgrades are only valid on the most expensive Economy Flex fares.
+However, these upgrades are only normally valid on the most expensive Economy Flex fares.
 Consider if you’d be willing to pay extra just to use the upgrade.
-If your trips are self-funded, this means you’re paying extra to get access to something promoted as ‘free’.
+If your trips are self-funded, this means you’re paying more to get access to something promoted as ‘free’.

 This perk would have the greatest benefit for those travelling for work.
 Particularly when required (or able) to expense Economy Flex fares while being unable to submit an expense claim for a Business Class ticket.
 Even if that comparable Business Class ticket is the same price or cheaper than Economy Flex.